Pizza Dough Hydration Explained

-Luckily, outdoor pizza ovens are going to be much hotter than your kitchen oven.
+Luckily, outdoor pizza ovens will be much hotter than your kitchen oven.
 Wood-fired ovens and brick ovens can reach 1000 degrees Fahrenheit!

 These high temperatures are the ideal temperature to bake a pizza faster.
-It can also burn a pizza that has higher hydration of 60% and higher.
+It can also burn a pizza with higher hydration of 60% and higher.

-The moisture will quickly turn to steam and can burn your dough as a result.
-It’s better that you have a dough below 60% if you’re using an outdoor pizza oven.
+The moisture will quickly turn to steam and can burn your dough.
+It’s better to have dough below 60% if you use an outdoor pizza oven.

-You also need to keep an eye on your pizza and adjust it using your pizza peel.
-Continual turning and adjusting will give better results than if you just let it sit there.
+You must also watch your pizza and adjust it using your pizza peel.
+Continual turning and adjusting will give better results than letting it sit there.

 Pizza Dough Hydration Resources

 In this article, we are going to dive deep into the mysterious ways of water.
 In conjunction with flour, yeast, and salt, it can make the most spectacular pizza dough.